 (8) A student cannot hold an elective office of the Guild unless that student is a member of the Guild.

 [Section 20 amended by No. 61 of 1977 s.
 7; No. 51 of 1983 s.
 9; No. 91 of 1994 s.
 13; No. 44 of 2002 s.
-10.]
+10; No. 32 of 2016 s.
+107.]

 20A.
 Amenities and services fee

-(1) An annual amenities and services fee shall be set at an amount determined by the Senate after receiving a report from, and a recommendation by, the Guild.
+(1) A Statute made under section 25 may provide for an annual amenities and services fee to be payable by students, and (without limitation) for that purpose may —

+(a) prescribe the procedures to be followed in setting that fee;

+(b) prescribe the persons by whom the fee is payable, and exempt or provide for the exemption of persons or classes of persons from payment of the fee;

-(2) The Senate may determine that a different level of the amenities and services fee is payable by a specified class of students.
+(c) provide for different levels of the fee to be payable by different classes of persons;

-(3) The amenities and services fee is payable to the Senate by each student, except a student exempted from doing so, or made ineligible to do so, by Statute.

-(4) The Senate shall pay to the Guild a percentage of the amenities and services fees collected that is not less than the percentage of students that are members of the Guild.

-(5) Despite subsection (4), and regardless of the number of students who are members of the Guild, the percentage of the amenities and services fees paid to the Guild must exceed 50% of those fees.
+(d) provide for the reduction, waiver or refund, in whole or in part, of the fee;

+(e) prescribe terms and conditions on which any amount of the total fees collected is to be paid to the Guild, including conditions to be met before some or all of the amount may be paid to the Guild;

-(6) The part of the amenities and services fees not paid to the Guild is to be spent on student amenities and services in the manner agreed by the Senate and the Guild.
+(f) provide for the Senate to decide how the amount of the total fees collected (after deducting the amount that is paid to the Guild) is to be spent, after consultation by the Senate with the Guild.

+(2) This section does not limit section 25.

+(3) The Senate must pay to the Guild an amount that is not less than 50% of the total amount of the annual amenities and services fees collected.

-[Section 20A inserted by No. 44 of 2002 s.
-11.]
+[Section 20A inserted by No. 32 of 2016 s.
+108.]

 20B.
 Senate to include detail in Statute

-(1) The Senate shall specify, by Statute, the broad categories of amenities and services to which the Guild may apply the fees paid to it.

-(2) The Senate shall prescribe, by Statute, the processes for —
+(1) The Senate must prescribe, by Statute —

-(a) determining the broad categories of amenities and services to which the Guild may apply the fees; and
+(a) the broad categories of amenities and services to which the Guild may apply the fees paid to the Guild; and

-(b) resolving disputes that arise in the process of those determinations.
+(b) the process for determining those categories.

+[(2) deleted]

 (3) The Senate shall prescribe, by Statute, the measures by which the Guild is to account for the fees received, and those measures shall include —

 (a) a requirement that the annual financial statements of the Guild are to be audited by an independent external auditor whose appointment requires Senate approval; and